 What if I am not available to do my gate duty?

 You are responsible for trading with one of the other members or paying a substitute gate keeper $15/hour.
+If you have made arrangements with a substitute gate keeper, and the shift ends up being cancelled for any reason, you are still responsible for paying the substitute for the shift.

 How much do I need to pay if I forget to show up for my gate duty?